entrecote sauce

 The Real Parisian L’Entrecôte Sauce

 The legendary Parisian steakhouse, Le Relais de l’Entrecôte, is genuinely one of the best places to get steak frites in Paris.
 Their secret herby, buttery ‘entrecôte sauce’ is incredible and worth the hour long queue to get a seat.
-I live in Paris and I eat at Le Relais de l’Entrecôte a lot and it made me want to crack a recipe to get the same sauce at home.
+I live in Paris and I eat at Le Relais de l’Entrecôte a lot and it made me want to crack the recipe to get the same sauce at home.

 A few recipes exist in French and I’ve seen quite a few attempts on social media but in my opinion, the end result is more of a Béarnaise than than the real sauce.
 The real version should have a slightly split, grainy quality yet still be pourable.